Ä¢¹½ÊÓÆµÍø

 Food Sales

-The entity that is putting on the Bake Sale must limit what is sold to the following items:
+The entity putting on the bake sale must limit what is sold to the following items:

-• Non-potentially hazardous, ready-to-eat foods produced in a licensed food establishment or food processing plant (such-as premixed soda pop, powdered creamer, pretzels, cookies, doughnuts, cakes), that are served without direct hand contact, with limited portioning, directly onto or into sanitary single-use articles, or single service articles, from the original package
+• Non-potentially hazardous, ready-to-eat foods produced in a licensed food establishment or food processing plant (e.g., premixed soda, powdered creamer, pretzels, cookies, doughnuts, cakes) served without direct hand contact, with limited portioning, directly onto or into sanitary single-use articles, or single service articles, from the original package.

-• Non-potentially hazardous hot beverages (such as coffee, tea, apple cider), served directly into sanitary single-service articles
+• Non-potentially hazardous hot beverages (e.g., coffee, tea, apple cider) served directly into sanitary single-service articles.

 • Food must be wrapped in clear covering and visible.